Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays: Probabilistic noise model

 In order to evaluate the multivariate normal probability of a trace given a signal (Eq.~\eqref{eq_multivariate_normal}), the inverse of the covariance matrix is required.
 In cases where the covariance matrix is of full rank, the inverse can simply be calculated with standard inversion techniques.
 However, this is often not the case, and its inverse, hence, does not exist.
 Here, we describe the origin of the problem and how it can be solved.

 In essentially all realistic applications, some frequency amplitudes are zero (or numerically so close to zero that they can be treated as being exactly zero).
 This comes in part from the antenna response and the filters built into the signal chain of the detector, as well as additional digital processing where frequency filters are often applied to data to remove unwanted frequencies.
-This could, for instance, be high and low-pass filters to remove regions of low SNR, and notch filters to remove anthropogenic continuous-wave (CW) signals.
-For a real-valued signal, every frequency of the spectrum for $1 \leq k \leq n_t/2-1$ corresponds to 1 degree of freedom in complex number domain, corresponding to 2 degrees of freedom in real number domain.
+This could, for instance, be high and low-pass filters to remove regions of low SNR, and notch filters to remove anthropogenic CW signals.
+Every complex-valued frequency bin filtered out removes two degrees of freedom in the time domain.
 Hence, every removed frequency subtracts two degrees of freedom from a trace in the time domain, and the degrees of freedom are $n_{\rm{dof}} = n_t - 2\, n_{f,\rm{removed}}$.
 Since the rank of the covariance matrix is equal to the degrees of freedom, the covariance matrix will not be of full rank if frequency filtering is applied, which describes a degenerate distribution.
 The covariance matrix is therefore not invertible, and the probability density function in Eq.~\eqref{eq_multivariate_normal} cannot be evaluated.